Magaziners of Humenne |

 Aurel worked as an exchange agent.
 He married Alvina Redlich in Budapest on May 15, 1909.
 Alvina was born on May 1, 1881 in Budapest.
 They had at least one child, Edit, who died of scarlet fever at the age of 10.
 I have not found any record of any other children.

 Aurel died of intestinal disease in Budapest on March 6, 1945 and was buried at Kozma Utcai Izraelita Temeto in Budapest.
 Alvina's name appears in a list of Holocaust survivors, though the list gives no information about her experience during that dark time.
-Alvina died in 1959 and is buried with Aurel, under the name Magaziner Aurélné ("Mrs. Aurel Magaziner").
+Alvina died on August 27, 1959 of myocardial rupture and is buried with Aurel, under the name Magaziner Aurélné ("Mrs. Aurel Magaziner").

 Geza Fischer was the son of Lipot Fischer and Lujza Magaziner.
 He was born on June 15, 1883 in Bacs-Bodrog, the county of Lipot's Bacs Foldvar.
 Later in life, he took the name Geza Fuzes.
 Geza served as a Lieutenant in the Austro-Hungarian Empire's 82nd Infantry during World War I and was for a time missing in action on the Russian front.